tidepool-org/reports/README.md

 ## Development

-The tool uses several libraries to do the work.
+The tool uses several libraries to do the actual work:

 | Library | Usage |